taythebot/fastify-template/README.md

 #### Why the hell would you make this?
 Doesn't Fastify already handle errors for you?
 The situation above is something everyone has come across while making a web application.
-Normally in frameworks like Express, this isn't a problem because after validation, the result is handed to the controller.
+Normally in frameworks like Express, this isn't a problem because after validation the result is handed to the controller.
 However Fastify handles this error for you and your request won't even reach your controller.

 ### [Sequelize](plugins/sequelize.js)